francoatmega/historical-computer-science-articles/README.md

 ## Introduction

-This repo is a curated list of some of most historical important articles of computer science, feel free to contribute.
+This repository is curated collection of historically significant articles [with some exceptions] in the field of computer science, feel free to contribute.

 ### Programming